 My kids know that they aren’t always allowed to jump in muddy puddles or use the sandbox.
 We don’t do that before going to church, or when we need to run an errand, or when the heat index is crazy high.

-Having some messy fun is the perfect opportunity for kiddos to learn about balance.
+Having some messy fun is the perfect opportunity for kiddos to learn about balancing fun with other tasks, and making a mess with permission.

 3. It Creates Great Memories